Announce Aouar or Partey! Arsenal's weak midfield exposed by West Ham despite Nketiah winner | Goal.com

 The result was a performance more in keeping of what we saw from Arsenal under Unai Emery last season, rather than what we have seen from them under Arteta since he took over in December.

+"I thought it was a game where we were going to attack the spaces and the way they defended, we wanted to create some situations with Dani there.
+But if we can strengthen the team then we're going to try and do that.
+Until the market is gone, everything is still open.

+"Depending on what happens with some other players, we are open to discussions.
+The market can surprise us.
+[Teams] can come for any of our players in different positions and we have to react, like it happened with Emi [Martinez].
+So let's see what happens."

-West Ham had 17 shots on goal to Arsenal’s seven.
-The midfield was cut open time and time again, especially in the second half, with Xhaka unable to offer the defence any sort of defensive shield.
+West Ham had 17 shots on goal to Arsenal’s seven at the Emirates.
+Arteta's midfield was cut open time and time again, especially in the second half, with Xhaka unable to offer the defence any sort of defensive shield.

 And going forward, Arsenal’s struggles to open up a packed defence were apparent once again.